Hanifa-Pilvar/Hanifa-Pilvar.github.io/research.md

 </p>

 # Works in progress
-## The Evolution of Costs of Mental Health Admissions to Paediatric Wards in England
+## The Evolution of Costs of Mental Health Admissions to Paediatric Wards in England (with Francesca Cornaglia)

 # Publications
   - <a href="https://www.sciencedirect.com/science/article/abs/pii/S0167629621000990" target="_blank">Changing Physicians' Incentives to Control the C-section Rate: Evidence from a Major Health Care Reform in Iran </a> ,with <a href="https://economics.ut.ac.ir/en/~kyousefi" target="_blank">Kowsar Yousefi </a>, Journal of Health Economics, 2021